New Construction South Florida – Prime Pre-Construction Buildings

 ● Can you finance a pre-construction property?

-The mortgage applies only at closing, once the unit is complete and ready for occupancy.
-At that stage, buyers can secure traditional financing and use it to pay the remaining balance.
-This approach allows developers to access funds during construction while giving buyers financing options at the end.
+The loan applies at closing—after completion and once the unit is ready to occupy.
+At that stage, you can obtain conventional financing to pay the balance.
+This setup funds the developer during construction and gives buyers lending options at delivery.

 ● What fees should you expect at delivery?

-▼At closing, buyers must cover several additional costs beyond the remaining balance of the purchase.
-These closing costs often include title insurance and legal fees from the attorney or title company.
-Buyers also pay the first month of HOA dues along with two extra months as a reserve for the building’s maintenance fund.
+▼At closing, expect more than just the remaining balance.
+Typical closing costs include title insurance and legal fees billed by the attorney or title company.
+You’ll also owe the first month of HOA dues, plus two months extra as a reserve for building maintenance.

-Understanding the complete fee structure helps you avoid surprises and plan your budget accurately before closing.
+Clarifying the full fee schedule in advance helps you avoid surprises and budget correctly before closing.

 ● What taxes apply to pre-construction properties?